billyzkid/untitled/ISSUE_TEMPLATE.md

 ### Reproducible demo

+Please take the time to create a minimal demo that reproduces the issue and paste/attach the relevant code, steps, and/or links below.
 Demonstrable issues get fixed faster!
-Please take the time to create a minimal test case that reproduces the issue and paste/attach the relevant code or demo link below.